 - Scholarship Program

-- Café Botanique — these free lectures bring Botanical Art and Illustration students, Gardens' members, the general public, academia and artists together to discuss botanical science, research and art.
+- Café Botanique — These lectures bring Botanical Art and Illustration students, Gardens' members, the general public, academia and artists together to discuss botanical science, research and art.
 Preregistration is required for one elective course credit.

 - Facebook page